About Jon Francis

 We pass on our hard-earned knowledge to others to prevent injury, loss and death in the wilderness.

 Since 2007, we have spoken - live - to over 3,000 people about wilderness safety.

-We are now investing our time and energy into a video in the hope that we can reach many more thousands of adults and children and help keep you safe in the backcountry.
+We invested our time and energy into a video in the hope that we can reach many more thousands of adults and children and help keep you safe in the backcountry.

 The video contains valuable information that will give you the knowledge and preparation necessary to go out, enjoy the beauty and benefits of the wilderness, and return safely.